Tinnitus and Stress: A Strong Connection

 Stress is medically defined as a physiological and psychological response to challenging or threatening situations.
 Importantly, stress can either be a psychological symptom or secondary to trauma, infection, or other forms of bodily stress.
 The body's adaptive reaction involves the activation of the “fight or flight” response, releasing stress hormones such as cortisol and adrenaline.
 Chronic or excessive stress can have negative effects on physical and mental health.

 In people with existing tinnitus, stress can amplify the ear ringing sound, making the tinnitus worse than their typical baseline.
 Research shows that people experience louder and more bothersome tinnitus when they're feeling stressed [2].
-Stress is a leading cause of tinnitus fluctuations.

 Tinnitus and stress can have direct effects on the brain